 Beginning January 1, 2022, there have been an update to the laws to protect clients from unexpected bills.
-I have always believed and supported clients understanding the costs that they may incur, and this law helps clients get this clarity from other care providers as well.
+We have always believed and supported clients understanding the costs that they may incur, and this law helps clients get this clarity from other care providers as well.
 The update is applicable to our work together.
 See below.
-I will add information/alter information on this site as it is made available to me.
+We will add information/alter information on this site as it is made available to me.

 The formal document as copied and pasted:

 Your Rights and Protections Against Surprise Medical Bills

 When you get emergency care or get treated by an out-of-network provider at an in-network hospital or ambulatory surgical center, you are protected from surprise billing or balance billing.

 What is “balance billing” (sometimes called “surprise billing”)?

 When you see a doctor or other health care provider, you may owe certain out-of-pocket costs, such as a copayment, coinsurance, and/or a deductible.
 You may have other costs or have to pay the entire bill if you see a provider or visit a health care facility that isn’t in your health plan’s network.

 “Out-of-network” describes providers and facilities that haven’t signed a contract with your health plan.
 Out-of-network providers may be permitted to bill you for the difference between what your plan agreed to pay and the full amount charged for a service.
 This is called “balance billing.”
 This amount is likely more than in-network costs for the same service and might not count toward your annual out-of-pocket limit.

 “Surprise billing” is an unexpected balance bill.
 This can happen when you can’t control who is involved in your care—like when you have an emergency or when you schedule a visit at an in network facility but are unexpectedly treated by an out-of-network provider.